 Social support and its Relationship with Loneliness and Social Isolation

-Social support is an essential element to manage problems of isolation and loneliness that old age individuals are facing.
-Provision of social support is important for senior citizens as it aids in reducing the impacts of social isolation and loneliness.
-Longitudinal investigations by Bassuk, et al. (1999) displayed that those old age individuals who don’t have connections of societal group have greater chances of being socially isolated than those senior citizens who have proper societal group connections.
-Numerous older adults have minimum interaction with peer group and relatives.
-17% of old age individuals have interaction with relatives, companions and neighbours not exactly once per week, and 11% have interactions not exactly once a month.
-Age UK (2012), study suggested a different issue that is there any chance of societal and leisure events for senior citizens outside their homes?
-12 percent of old age adults state that they feel caught in their personal homes and 9 percent senior citizens feel detach from their community.
+Social support is an essential element to manage problems of isolation and loneliness that elderly people are facing.
+Provision of social support is important for elderly people as it aids in reducing the impacts of social isolation and loneliness.
+Longitudinal investigations by Bassuk, et al. (1999) displayed that those elderly people who don’t have connections of societal group have greater chances of being socially isolated than those elderly who have proper societal group connections.
+Numerous elderly people have minimum interaction with peer group and relatives.
+17% of elderly have interaction with relatives, companions and neighbours not exactly once per week, and 11% have interactions not exactly once a month.
+Age UK (2012), study suggested a different issue that is there any chance of societal and leisure events for elderly outside their homes?
+12 percent of elderly people state that they feel caught in their personal homes and 9 percent elderly feel detach from their community.
 Having relationships in societal group is a sign of social support.
-Blizard, et al., (1997) and Beland, et al., (2000) observed that those senior citizens who have social support are supposed to have physical and useful characteristics.
+Blizard, et al., (1997) and Beland, et al., (2000) observed that those elderly people who have social support are supposed to have physical and useful characteristics.
 Feelings of loneliness and social isolation in elderly people are result of their unattached from their group it is therefore, assumed that in the presence of social support both of them may be reduced.
 When elderly people are receiving social support they are at the same time find the time to spend with family members, friends, and other members of society in that situation high social support may cause of decrease in perception of social isolation and loneliness.
 On the bases of this argument is safe to surmise that social support tent to negatively predict feelings of isolation and loneliness among elderly people.
-There is previous literature which support our assumption for example , and found that social support not only help older individuals to improve and maintain their physical health but also increases their wellbeing by decreasing their feelings of social isolation and loneliness.
+There is previous literature which support our assumption for example Suzman Beard, Boerma, and Chatterji (2015) found that social support not only help older individuals to improve and maintain their physical health but also increases their wellbeing by decreasing their feelings of social isolation and loneliness.

-Causes of Social Isolation and Loneliness among Old Age People
+Causes of Social Isolation and Loneliness among Elderly People

-The causes of loneliness and social isolation can be numerous, for example, living alone, marital status/widowhood/ divorce, absence of children, low education, poverty, illness, retirement; and so forth.
-However, the present paper mainly focused on impact of education.
+The causes of loneliness and social isolation can be numerous, for example, living alone, marital status/widowhood/ divorce, absence of children, low education, poverty, illness, retirement; and so forth (https://ageinplace.com/elderly-health/the-effect-of-social-isolation-and-aging-in-place/ ).However, the present paper mainly focused on impact of education.